The [CII]--SFR correlation in dwarf galaxies across cosmic time: Results

 In Fig.~\ref{fig:massz}, we report the stellar mass--metallicity relation, compared with the local dwarfs by \citet[][orange squares]{kirby13}, the CALIFA survey from \citet[][cyan dots]{delgado14}, and the median from \citet{gallazzi05}, shown as a magenta line, with the grey shaded area corresponding to the 16th and 84th percentiles of the distribution.
-Because of the different assumptions on the solar metallicities when deriving these relations, that are $\rm Z_\odot=0.02$ \citet{anders89} or $\rm Z_\odot=0.013$ \citep{asplund09}, we show the expected metallicity by employing both definitions, respectively as a blue and red star.
-Independent of the definition for $\rm Z_\odot$, our results are in very good agreement with local dwarfs, and are very close to the median by \citet{gallazzi05}, despite the stellar mass is just outside the available data interval.
+Because of the different assumptions on the solar metallicities when deriving these relations, that are $\rm Z_\odot=0.02$ \citet{anders89} or $\rm Z_\odot=0.013$ \citep{asplund09}, we show the expected metallicity by employing both definitions, respectively as blue and red stars.
+Independent of the definition for $\rm Z_\odot$, our results are in very good agreement with local dwarfs, and are very close to the median by \citet{gallazzi05}, despite the stellar mass in the H1 run is just outside the available data interval.